lilyball/yubnubsearch/README.txt

 into `/Library/Application Support/SIMBL/Plugins/` and restart Safari.

 To use, type stuff into the search field.
 Everything will be sent to [YubNub][] instead of Google.
-If you want to use Google anyway (say, [YubNub][] is being really slow), just hold shift when you press return and it will fall back to the default search behavior.
-If the search string has a leading "g " it will be stripped (this way if you use [YubNub][]'s google search command and it's slow, you can use Google instead to search for the exact same string).
+If the string starts with "g " it will be sent to Google anyway, with the "g " stripped off.

 Version History:

+ * 1.1: Searches prefixed with "g " now default to Google without going through YubNub Holding down Shift no longer defaults to Google (this was behaving inconsistently) "&" and ";" are now escaped for YubNub

  * 1.0: Initial release